dlzeng243/15-466-f22-base3/README.md

 #  Invisible Three Threes

+Edit: There seems to be no equivalent wait() function in [Windows](https://stackoverflow.com/questions/18013950/error-sys-wait-h-no-such-file-or-directory), so this can only be ran on Linux and MacOS.

 STARTING WITH GAME 2 AS BASE CODE.
 All models were made in blender by me, and all audio files were generated randomly from https://jfxr.frozenfractal.com.

 Author: Daniel Zeng (dlzeng)